Hussain-memon06/Hussain-memon06/README.md

 # Hussain

-**I build AI systems that ship — agentic workflows, LLM-powered tools, and full-stack applications with real backends and real users in mind.**
+**I build AI systems that ship agentic workflows, LLM-powered tools, and full-stack applications with real backends and real users in mind.**

 I work primarily on agentic AI and applied LLM systems: orchestration with LangGraph, retrieval and tool use, structured outputs, human-in-the-loop workflows, and the unglamorous infrastructure that makes these things reliable in production.
-My background is in business, not CS — I taught myself the fundamentals through Harvard's CS50x and the Stanford / DeepLearning.AI specializations, then moved into building.
+My background is in business, not CS, I taught myself the fundamentals through Harvard's CS50x and the Stanford / DeepLearning.AI specializations, then moved into building.
 That path means I think about AI products from both sides: what's technically sound and what actually solves a problem someone will pay for.

 Currently focused on agentic systems for sales, research, and business automation.